 I am a pessimist.
-When I was a 17 year old hippie, I was an ardent
+When I was a 17 year old college "hippie", I was an ardent

 romantic, and I still have that streak in me.
 But then reality hit,